Women in the military: United States

+Civil War

 Many women contributed to the American Civil War, through nursing, spying, and fighting on the battlefield.
-For example, Belle Royd began her career as a spy and messenger at age 17.
+For example, Belle Boyd began her career as a spy and messenger at age 17.
 By age 20, she became famous in the United States and was dubbed the Cleopatra of the Confederacy.
 As a spy, she provided confederate leaders with valuable information.
 She was arrested multiple times and imprisoned.
 Eventually, she was banished from federal soil and was told she would receive a death sentence if she were caught on federal soil again.
-Those who fought in the war disguised themselves as males and went by men's aliases.
-It was not difficult for women to conceal their true identities because soldiers showered separately and were fully clothed the majority of the time.
-In addition, both men and women would join the army with no previous military experience, so their training was very similar and the women would not stand out.

-Sophronia Smith Hunt disguised herself as a man and served at the Battle of Jenkins' Ferry.
-She fought alongside her first husband, who was wounded in the battle and later died.
+Those who fought in the war disguised themselves as men and went by male aliases.
+These women were better able to conceal their true identities because soldiers showered separately and were fully clothed the majority of the time.Sophronia Smith Hunt disguised herself as a man and served in the Union Army at the Battle of Jenkins' Ferry.
+She fought alongside her husband, who was wounded in the battle and later died.

-The most common way for women to be discovered was through injury.
-For instance, in 1861, Mary Owens claimed to have enlisted in the Union Army disguised as the "brother" of William Evans, with whom she was in a romantic relationship.
-To avoid combat, Owens claimed she took the job of delivering handwritten messages to commanders on the battlefield.
-After her lover was killed in battle, Mary said she decided to avenge his death by fighting on the battlefield.
-She sustained an injury to her forehead and was sent to the hospital for treatment, where her female identity was revealed.
-She was discharged from the military.
-Those who were discovered would either be sent home or punished.
-Mary was supposedly warmly welcomed back into her town.
+Most commonly, women's identities were revealed if they were injured.
 Other disguised women were uncovered by chance.
-Sarah Collins was a strong woman who believed she could do the job of a male soldier.
-Her brother, also a soldier, assisted her in disguising as a man by cutting her hair short and dressing her up in men's apparel.
-Her true identity was discovered due to her improperly placing her shoes.
-Sarah was then sent home while her brother remained fighting.
+Sarah Collins enlisted alongside her brother; she cut her hair short and dressed in men's apparel.
+Her identity was discovered because of the manner in which she put on her shoes.
+Sarah was then sent home while her brother went to war.

 It is difficult for historians to estimate the true number of women who fought in the war because of their disguises and aliases, as well as their desire for discretion.
 Women joined the fray of the Civil War for similar reasons as men: the promise of a steady wage, innate sense of patriotism, or the thrill of an adventure.
-Some women would even follow their loved ones into battle.
+Some women also followed their loved ones into battle.